glassfish/docker/javaee/README.md

 ## Deploying Java EE Applications

-You can use the GlassFish Maven Plugin or the WLST (WebLogic Scripting Tool) to deploy applications to the remote servers running on Docker containers.
+You can use the GlassFish Maven Plugin or the Web Console to deploy applications to the remote servers running on Docker containers.

 ## Dockerfile Source
 All source is on the [glassfish/dockerfiles GitHub repository](https://github.com/glassfish/dockerfiles).